-Objective: To develop an advanced multi-mode interacting measurement testbed to facilitate implementation, validation, and full characterization of smart grid interoperability standards and smart grid performance, with a particular emphasis on microgrids, by 2017.
+Objective: To develop an advanced multi-mode interacting measurement testbed to facilitate implementation, validation, and full characterization of smart grid interoperability standards and smart grid performance.

-What is the new technical idea?
-NIST presently lacks laboratory facilities for measurement and research related to the smart grid beyond discrete elements such as phasor measurement unit calibration and time synchronization.
-The new idea is that an interacting multi-mode measurement and characterization testbed facility will allow measurements necessary for end-to-end and system-level characterization of smart grid performance and interoperability.
-The long term plan also envisions providing the capability to interconnect to other test beds inside and outside of NIST to enhance research capabilities.
+What is the technical idea?
+An interacting multi-mode measurement and characterization testbed facility will allow measurements necessary for end-to-end and system-level characterization of smart grid performance and interoperability.
+The long-term plan also envisions providing the capability to interconnect to other test beds inside and outside of NIST to enhance research capabilities.
 Eventually the testbed will allow for the full characterization of a future NIST campus scale microgrid.

 While there are a number of smart grid laboratories in the United States, none exist as fully integrated facilities that can address all measurement-related issues of smart grids (and smart microgrids) in an environment specifically dedicated to the advancement of measurement science.
-Accordingly, this is an area where NIST can play a unique role, and be of great service to both consumers and the electric power industrial sector, as it brings together capabilities of several NIST laboratories that are presently investigating some of the measurement problems of the grid.
+Accordingly, this is an area where NIST plays a unique role, benefiting both consumers and the electric power industrial sector, as it brings together capabilities of several NIST laboratories that are presently investigating some of the measurement problems of the grid.

-The NIST SG Testbed Facility will address the need for accurate measurement and secure communications in the U.S. smart grid, including smart microgrids.
-Specifically, the SG Testbed will:
+The NIST SG Testbed Facility addresses the need for accurate measurement and secure communications in the U.S. smart grid, including smart microgrids.
+Specifically, the SG Testbed:

-In a future phase (by end of CY15), fully consistent with NIST's core mission and its charge under 2007EISA, the integrated testbed will also serve as an on-going permanent resource to the electric power industrial sector for smart grid standards validation and development of advanced smart grid measurements suggested by the evolution of the grid.
+The testbed is fully consistent with NIST's core mission and its charge under 2007EISA, serving as an on-going permanent resource to the electric power industrial sector for smart grid standards validation and development of advanced smart grid measurements suggested by the evolution of the grid.
 The testbed will implement network communication by way of a home microgrid protocol and the Building Automation and Controls Network (BACnet) data protocol.
-BACnet was developed by a NIST-industry collaboration, and is widely deployed in the commercial sector and on the NIST campus for building automation and control networks.
-The testbed will involve approximately 15 NIST personnel already working on related topics with the Smart Grid and Cyber-Physical Systems Program Office, and involved in Smart Grid Interoperability Panel 2.0, Inc. activities.
+BACnet was developed by a NIST-industry collaboration and is widely deployed in the commercial sector and on the NIST campus for building automation and control networks.